-- Torso leaning forward at least 45°. - The angle formed between the two legs should not exceed 30°. - At least one of the shoulders should be point downward and placed near to the floor. - No contact is required between the torso and the free leg.
+- Torso leaning forward at least 135 ° until a maximum 45° is created with the skating leg. - The angle formed between the two legs should not exceed 30°. - At least one of the shoulders should be point downward and placed near to the floor. - No contact is required between the torso and the free leg.

-Upright Layback: the head and shoulders are leaning backwards and the back arched.
+Upright Layback: the head and shoulders are leaning backwards, and the back arched.
 The free leg position is optional.
 The use of toe stop is allowed.
 Key Points for confirmation:

-- Head, chin, and shoulders should face the ceiling. - The back should form an arch with regards to the position of the free leg. - The two shoulders must be kept practically in the same line (minimal deviation of one of them is allowed). - The chest should have tended, as far as possible, to face upwards.
+• Head, chin, and shoulders should face the ceiling.

+- The back should form an arch with regards to the position of the free leg. - The two shoulders must be kept practically in the same line (minimal deviation of one of them is allowed). - The chest should have tended, as far as possible, to face upwards.

-Upright Sideways: the free skate is higher than the head level while the rest of the body stays as close as possible to the vertical axis.
+Upright Split: the free skate is higher than the head level while the rest of the body stays as close as possible to the vertical axis.
 The use of the toe stop is allowed during rotations.
 The free leg could be on the side of the head or in front.
 Key points for confirmation: